 About the film

-Rebecca believes we can change the world when we focus on what connects us.
-We need to know that we are not alone in our struggles and that people all across the globe are going through them, too.
+Rebecca believes that we are not alone in our struggles and that people all across the globe are going through them, too.
 Women of the Mountain provides a platform to talk about those challenges and our shared vulnerabilities.
-It's Rebecca’s hope that Patrick and tens of millions more across the globe will see this documentary and find the strength to rise above the cycle of abuse in their own lives and find a positive outlet.

 The global support Women of the Mountain has received is truly remarkable.
-With the support of private donors, Kickstarter, in kind contributions and her own personal savings, Rebecca has raised over $480,000 for the film.
-To finish the film Rebecca needs to raise $375,000 more.
-This money will go directly to post production, editing, music, and developing our social impact campaign.
+The support of private donors, Kickstarter, and in kind contributions have made this film possible.
+Every dollar raised goes directly to covering final shoots, editing, animation, music scores and developing the film's social impact campaign.

 This story has been extremely hard to tell.
 Rebecca believes that being quiet only perpetuates the cycle.
 She looks forward to sharing this story with you.
 Your support is greatly appreciated.
 Feel free to contact Rebecca at firstname.lastname@example.org or on her cell phone at 336.508.5813.